tsrivishnu/tsrivishnu.github.io/_posts/2020-12-01-the-one-on-let-let!-before-all-and-before-each.md

 ## `let`
 A `let` block lets you define a helper method that is available in RSpec group's examples.
-The block passed to the `let` is evaluated will be the value returned by the helper method defined.
+The block passed to `let` is evaluated and the return value of the block will be the value returned by the helper method defined.
 For example:

 ```ruby